NASAPsyche/irondb/README.md

 8. `http://localhost:3000` - Navigate to localhost port 3000.

 ### To Run with Docker-Compose Automatic
-This will perform all the same actions in "To Run with Docker-Compose Manual" with a single command.
-Docker must be running on the host machine before proceeding.
+This will allow you to install dependencies, build the containers, run the containers, and close the containers.
 1. `cd irondb` - change directory to root
-2. `chmod u+x dockerup.sh` - set the script to executable if it is not already so
+2. (optional - do if step 3 does not launch) `chmod u+x dockerup.sh` - set the script to executable if it is not already so.
-3. `./dockerup.sh` - Builds and launches the Docker Composition
+3. `./iron.sh` - Builds and launches the Docker Composition
+4. Follow the prompts.

 ### To Run with Docker-Compose Manual
 Pre-requisite - Must have docker and gulp cli installed, and docker must be running.
 See Tool section above for installation details.